google/esh/README.md

+`Important disclaimer`:

+    This is not an officially supported Google product

 # Early Bringup

 Implementation of a `bare-metal shell`.
 Can be used for early bringup of embedded platforms or for the purposes of learning and research.